illinois-data-curation/is477-sp25-group17/FinalProject.md

 ## Steps to Reproduce Results

-## Running the Workflow

-To reproduce the results of this project, follow these steps:

 1. **Set up your environment**
    Ensure your environment matches or is compatible with the specifications listed in `environment.md`.
 This includes:
    - `git`